Cloud Repatriation: Examples, Unpacking 2024 Trends & Tips for Reverse Migration

 When companies decide to move off their public cloud environment, it’s often due to one of these reasons:

-• Privacy and compliance: Using a public cloud to host sensitive data raises a lot of security questions, including where in the physical world the data is stored, who has access to it, and what happens in the event the cloud provider experiences disruptions or goes out of business.
-Ensuring compliance with relevant regulations is also a concern for public cloud users – they have to be sure that the public cloud they’re using can be configured to meet compliance standards like GDPR, HIPAA, and PCI DSS.
+- Privacy and compliance: Using a public cloud to host sensitive data raises a lot of compliance questions.
+Where in the physical world is the data stored?
+Who has access to it?
+What happens in the event the cloud provider experiences disruptions or goes out of business?
+Ensuring compliance with relevant regulations is also a concern for public cloud users.
+They have to be sure that the public cloud they’re using can be configured to meet compliance standards like GDPR, HIPAA, and PCI DSS.

 Multi-cloud deployment is a great way to avoid being locked in to one vendor’s terms >>